Photography Fees, Rates & Prices in Singapore

 To me, photography is an art and has its value.
 I do not do price war with other talents just to secure more projects.
 I also have limited time and energy (I exhaust myself for every shoot to get the best quality pictures possible, and I try hard to increase quantity by being pro-active during the entire shoot), and thus I can only take up a number of projects within the same period.

-Before you set a budget for photography services, you should be asking yourself these questions:
+Before you set a budget for the photography services that you are seeking, you should be asking yourself these questions:

 Do you need a trustworthy photographer who will turn up on time and not back out suddenly?